popphp/pop-kettle/README.md

 $ ./kettle db:seed
 ```

-will execute any seed files in the `seeds` folder.
+will execute any seed files in the `seeds` folder and populate the database with the initial data.

 ### Running the web server